Ellestial/100-days-of-code/log.md

 **Thoughts**: I started going through the FreeCodeCamp challenge and felt much more confident because of my reviewing the array methods I have so far.
 This encourages me to finish up reading through the rest of the list, even though it ends up just being a lot of memorization and reading right now.
 I know it will pay off, as it already has with this one challenge I could not do before.

 **Links to work:** [FreeCodeCamp Challenge](https://github.com/Ellestial/100-days-of-code/blob/master/code-examples/030freeCodeCamp.js)

+## Day 31: Febraury 7, 2018

+**Today's Progress**: Struggled through another FreeCodeCamp challenge and could not get it.
+Continued going through some iteration array methods like forEach() and keys().

+**Thoughts**: Most frustrating day of JS I've had so far.

+**Links to work:** None.

+## Day 32: February 8, 2018

+**Today's Progress**: Researched best-use cases for map() vs forEach().
+Also read more about reduce() and map() and took care of a few old FreeCodeCamp lessons on these topics with ease.

+**Thoughts**: Today went better than yesterday.
+I learned forEach() is best used for when passing data through and not manipulating it at all. map() is best used for manipulating data and chaining functions.
+Map also returns in a new array, while forEach() manipulates the original array.
+Will get through the rest of the array methods tomorrow and then can review them overall more.
+This is slow-moving, but I'm definitely learning a lot about what is possible with arrays.

+**Links to work:** None.